 - Discuss any elements of it which are unclear.
-We’ve got an explainer guide for each of the ten areas to help break things down (and you can also ask questions on Slack).
+We’ve got an explainer guide for each of the ten areas to help break things down.

 If everyone is confident in their understanding of the Climate Action Plan and what it contains, you’ll have a much better chance of convincing others of its merits and getting an ambitious one implemented.

 We understand it can take councils time to tackle climate breakdown, so we've teamed up with sustainable energy charity Ashden to help you prioritise.